AnthonySalazar09/Database_Project/README.md

   - Manages the orders in the system, allowing for the creation, update, and deletion of orders.

 - **OrderDetailManagement**
   - Manages the order details in the system, allowing for the creation, update, and deletion of order details.
+It also ensures that product stock levels are updated accordingly.

 - **InventoryRestockManagement**
   - Manages the inventory restocks in the system, allowing for the creation, update, and deletion of inventory restocks.